Bed-Block/default/README.md

 # default
-An attempt at making an unified bedrock resources
+An attempt at making unified bedrock resources